geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 So yeah, we got base big graph and, uh,
 So yeah, we've got DSP graph, we've got new memory planner.
 And let's try the DSP now.
-So still, I mean, still we might...
-Yeah, so actually for the memory planner, I can...
+So still, I mean, still we might..
+Yeah, so actually for the memory planner, I can..
 So we use, like, an inline solution using TLSF allocator instead of, like, to solve offline problems.
 So potentially, if somebody wants, this could be improved.
 Yes.
-And also for...
-I don't know we want to consider this as bounty, but...
+And also for..
+I don't know we want to consider this as bounty, but..
 So the CPU graph should actually potentially work with the Clang runtime.
 But it doesn't right now, because of some relocations which we're missing.
 So probably maybe that's a good bounty for someone.